streamingfast/firehose-aptos/codec/bench/experiments_aptos_throughput.md

 ![](./graph_aptos_node_throughput.png)

-Here the legend and the actual:
+Here what test cases the legend represent:

 - `vanilla read by raw stdin` is `aptos-node` vanilla with [`stdout` to a Go program reading it and then discard it](#stdout-to-a-go-program-reading-it-and-then-discard-it)
 - `vanilla read by blocks stdin` is `aptos-node` vanilla with [`stdout` to a Go program reading it and then discard it](#stdout-to-a-go-program-reading-it-and-then-discard-it)